 The original barn has evolved into a 3400 sq ft home including a third floor with a cabin-like feel inside.
 Aptly named Center For Lost Arts, Paul's home and property is a nature-inspired and welcoming space for those attending yoga classes, retreats, learning hands-on skills such as carpentry, stonework, growing food and more.

 Over the past thirty years Paul has designed and/or built 60 plus structures in the Southern Illinois and Chicago areas, Although most of his designs have been homes, some of his craftsmanship & furniture can be viewed publicly at: Makanda Inn & Cottages; Blue Sky Winery; Yellow Moon Cafe in Cobden; Back 2 Basics; Raven's Bend; Cedarhurst Center for the Arts, Beth Jacob synagogue in Chicago and Unitarian Fellowship in Carbondale.
 Paul is turning his attention to designing and building tiny homes.
-The first home is under construction and will serve as a model for those wishing to order their own custom-made tiny home.
+The first home is under construction and when finished will be valued at $120,000.
+We are offering the home for $90,000 to any buyer who wants to put 15% down with final payment due upon completion(projected for Spring 2019).
 If you would like to come and see the project in person, send an email through the CONTACT page.
 Paul, and his partner Bonnie, welcome you to visit and explore a simpler and more meaningful way of living and being.
 If you would like to follow Center For Lost Arts on instagram, you can see photos posted by Bonnie, guests & retreatants HERE.

 Create your own unique website with customizable templates.